Avaiga/taipy-getting-started/step_12/README.md

+> You can download this final code of this step [here](../src/step_12.py).

 # Compare primary scenarios

 Cycles are helpful to keep track of KPI over time.
-The goal is to compare the primary scenario of every cycle and its pipelines over time.
+The goal of this step is to compare the primary scenario of every cycle and its pipelines over time.

 To achieve this:
 - A new dataframe has to be initialized.
 It will store the metrics for the `baseline` and `ml` pipeline.